All Episodes

 Are you thinking Trump supporters are on the verge of abandoning him?

-And you know, they just need to remember that he's a businessman, and to me, I feel the country is a business and should be run like one, which is why I supported Herman Kane when he ran.
+And to me, I feel the country is a business and should be run like one, which is why I supported Herman Cain when he ran.

 You know, and I think it's especially true for those questioning his cabinet picks, like you said.

-The trust that he's choosing these people on merit and for no other reason.
+You know, trust that he's choosing these people on merit and for no other reason.

 I don't know, Rush.

-I don't think the loyalty through the process, you know, through you know the whole uh primary season was a deciding factor for him.
+I don't think the loyalty through the process, you know, through the whole primary season was a deciding factor for him or even appeasing the establishment as far as that goes.

-You know, I'm tired of these reporters and commentators trying to lump Trump supporters together.
+And I'm tired of these reporters and commentators trying to lump Trump supporters together.

-Okay, now wait a minute.
+Okay, now, wait a minute.

-You know, this is this is I don't know if this they're not it's not that they're not supp that they're questioning the support for him, but they're they're questioning his picks.
+I don't know if this, they're not, it's not that they're not questioning the support for him, but they're questioning his picks.

-They don't want they don't want uh they're they're wondering why they're call it why he's calling uh Romney in for all these uh Oh okay interviews Okay that's it that's it I was that's why I was being patient here, folks.
+They don't want, they don't want, they're wondering why they're calling why he's calling Romney in for all these interviews.

 There had to be some explanation for this.

-And Romney, I'm sure is it.
+And Romney, I'm sure, is it.

-But you know what I don't also don't doubt.
+I also don't doubt.

-This is why I said earlier that I think it's brilliant that Trump continues on these thank you tours because when he's out there he continues to hammer his agenda and he advocates for his cabinet picks.
+This is why I said earlier that I think it's brilliant that Trump continues on these thank you tours because when he's out there, he continues to hammer his agenda and he advocates for his cabinet picks.

-And it's the best he's he he's got the entire media apparatus arrayed against him.
+He's got the entire media apparatus arrayed against him.

 Fake news daily about Trump, lying about him, lying about his cabinet picks.